 Of course there’s no “bad” season to visit the Lower Cascades Falls.

 The Upper Cascades are more complex than the Lower Cascades.

 After a hard rain the Upper Cascades swell to raging proportions.

 While at other times of year you can easily walk out across the falls to photograph the far side from up close.

-Hiking the Ferncliff Trail at Ohiopyle State Park will introduce you to a fantastic 1.8 mile loop hike around the historic Ferncliff Peninsula along the banks of the mighty Youghiogheny River.
+Hiking the Ferncliff Trail at Ohiopyle State Park will introduce you to another fantastic short hike – the 1.8 mile loop hike around the historic Ferncliff Peninsula along the banks of the mighty Youghiogheny River.

 10 of the Best Hiking Trails at Ohiopyle State Park will show you even more hiking opportunities inside the confines of the park.

-10 Must-See Waterfalls at Ohiopyle State Park will introduce you to even more fantastic sights and sounds along nearby creeks and streams.
+10 Must-See Waterfalls at Ohiopyle State Park will introduce you to the best sights and sounds along the creeks and streams in the park.

 Baughman Rock Overlook at Ohiopyle State Park is one of the finest scenic overlooks in the Laurel Highlands.